Missing Gary Tweddle Book Part 19 – CHAPTER 6: OUR OWN ‘GROUND-TRUTHING’

 He was walking towards the distant light through thick bushland with no more mobile phone torch light in total blackness unbeknownst of the chasm in between.

->Back To Top of This Chapter
+>Go Back To Top of This PART

->Go To Next Chapter
+>Go To Next PART

->Go To Previous Chapter
+>Go To Previous PART